 Ralph is an attractive, charismatic, and decently intelligent young boy and demonstrates obvious common sense.
 Ralph’s sense of priorities represents his leader-like traits when he focuses on making shelters, sanitizations, and other rules for a civilized society.
 His capacity for command and leadership is apparent from the very start.
 His first speech reveals that he is a responsible leader and can command the boys well.
 He does not set rules only, but he equally follows all the rules of the island unlike Jack who feels himself free from rules of the island.

 Being a true leader, his concerns for shelter and signal fire are of vital importance.
 Ralph works cautiously and attentively to keep the group’s focus on the hope for rescue.
-He does not dictate but takes part in every activity from making shelters to gathering woods for fire.
+He does not dictate but participates in every activity from making shelters to gathering woods for fire.
 Being a good commander, he also reprimands boys when they lack their responsibilities for their duties.
 When the time comes to prove leadership he leads like a leader.
 While investigating the castle rock, he leads alone, despite his fear of the so-called beast.
-During the panic caused by Sam and Eric by sighting a dead paratrooper on the mountain, only Ralph can proceed with both sense and caution.
+During the panic caused by Sam and Eric by sighting a dead paratrooper on the mountain, only Ralph is able to proceed with both sense and caution.
 He was the only boy who feels both loathing over the murder of Simon he witnessed.

 Ralph represents himself a boy of character and sensitivity.
 He has compassion, authority, integrity, courage.
 He also has a clear awareness of the values of civilization.
 He struggles for what is good against what is wrong.
 However, with his rescue we experience that good will ultimately be rescued from the clutches of evil.
 His rescue represents that good will eventually prevail in the world.